KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

                     repository: "https://my-registry.url.com"
           ```

-       1. Path `spec` with empty value.
+       Example 3: Path `spec` with empty value.
 This example results in a `Workload` without a spec.

           ```yaml
           config: